mcelrath/braidcoin/braidpool_spec.md

 paying immediately for shares, therefore absorbing the variance risk involved in "luck".
 For hashers that desire immediate payout this can be achieved using any third party willing to buy their shares and take on the risk management of "luck" and fee variance.
-It's not necessary or desirable for braidpool itself to subsume this risk management function.
+It's not necessary or desirable for Braidpool itself to subsume this risk management function.
 It is logical to allow professional risk management firms to take it on by directly buying shares.
-We envision that existing pools might run on top of braidpool and continue to perform this risk management function for their clients.
+We envision that existing pools might run on top of Braidpool and continue to perform this risk management function for their clients.

 Other payout algorithms such as Pay Per Last N Shares (PPLNS) were created